SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Evaluating Safety-Alignment Methods

-This formulation inverts and normalizes the FID range to maintain a consistent interpretation—higher values always correspond to higher visual quality.
+} Here, $\mathcal{M}$ represents the set of evaluated methods, and $\varepsilon$ is a small numerical smoothing constant (e.g., $\varepsilon = 10^{-3}$).
+This formulation inverts the metric so higher values indicate higher visual quality, while $\varepsilon$ prevents the method with the worst raw FID from receiving a strict zero and disproportionately zeroing out its overall \ours score.

-\tinytit{Robustness (R)} Finally, the robustness score, introduced above, evaluates the degree to which safety alignment withstands benign fine-tuning.
+\tit{Robustness (R)} Finally, the robustness score, introduced above, evaluates the degree to which safety alignment withstands BFT.
 A high $R$ implies that no significant safety degradation occurs even after post-deployment adaptation.

 \tit{\oursbold \textbf{Score}} To combine these axes into a single holistic metric, we define the overall alignment score, \ours, as the harmonic mean of the four components: